Reich remains focused on game with return to Buffalo looming - WHIZ News

 Reich came to Indy three years ago under unusual circumstances.

 As the Eagles offensive coordinator, he was one of the “hot names” on the coaching candidate list.
 But unlike other top assistants, Reich instructed his agent not to bother him with any interview requests until the season ended.
-His decision took him out of the running for the Bills job, which eventually went to Sean McDermott, and seemingly every other job which was filled before Philadelphia hoisted the Lombardi Trophy.
+Every other job was seemingly filled before Philadelphia hoisted the Lombardi Trophy.

 But when Josh McDaniels backed out of his deal to join the Colts, Reich was perfectly positioned to return to another of his favorite cities, Indianapolis.
 General manager Chris Ballard quickly made the hire.